 Why is it Important to Learn the Real Florida Pros and Cons Before Before Moving to Florida?

-Because 7000 People are Now Moving out of Florida Every Week.
+Because Roughly 30,000 People are Now Moving OUT of Florida Every Month.
 Millions have Moved to Florida only to Move Out (proof below).

 Here are real numbers from a report* published by the University of Florida in 2009 on Florida migration from 1980-2008!